 Figure.
-2. General architecture for IOMT systems.
+2. General architecture of IOMT systems.

 existing Iomt-BMS classification overview

-IoMT-BMSs have various medical applications including healthcare monitoring and diagnosis of various diseases.
-Based on these applications, this section has classified the existing IoMT-BMSs into five main categories: (i) IoMT-BMSs for heart diseases, (ii) IoMT-BMSs for examining internal body sounds (iii) IoMT BMSs for blood pressure, (iv) IoMT BMSs for brain diseases, (v) IoMT-BMSs for blood sugar diseases.
-For each category various examples are discussed looking at their advantages, working principle, technology usage, and their reliability and accuracy.
+IoMT BMS have various medical applications, including healthcare monitoring and the diagnosis of various diseases.
+Based on these applications, this section has classified the existing IoMT BMS into five main categories: (i) IoMT BMS for heart disease, (ii) IoMT BMS for examining internal body sounds, (iii) IoMT BMS for blood pressure, (iv) IoMT BMS for brain diseases and (v) IoMT BMS for blood sugar disease.
+For each category, various examples are discussed, examining their advantages, working principles and technology usage as well as their reliability and accuracy.

-In literature, it has been observed that most of the researchers in the field of IoMT-BMSs are usually concern to apply the IoT technologies for various medical applications without having a focus on developing suitable solutions in terms of metrological aspects and requirements.
+In the literature, it has been observed that researchers in the field of IoMT BMS are usually concerned with applying IoT technologies to different medical applications without focusing on developing suitable solutions in terms of metrology and requirements.

-Since IoMT-BMSs rely on various kind of measurements to acquire information about the vital signs from human body, the reliability and accuracy of these systems play a critical and essential role in their actual ability to provide correct and suitable information usable by doctors for their diagnoses.
+Since IoMT BMS rely on various types of measurement to acquire information on the vital signs of the human body, the reliability and accuracy of these systems play a critical and essential role in their actual ability to provide correct and suitable information that can be used by doctors for their diagnoses.

-It is also essential that IoMT- BMS devices are properly calibrated to assure their suitable and accurate performance in the time.
-Vital sign measurements not having the required accuracy can lead to the misdiagnosis of patient’s diseases.
-Accurate and reliable measurements not only ensure effective treatments but also save the time and cost for misdiagnosed patients.
+It is also essential that IoMT- BMS devices are properly calibrated to ensure that they are accurate and perform in an appropriate and timely manner.
+Vital-sign measurements that do not have the required accuracy can result in the misdiagnosis of patients’ diseases.
+Accurate and reliable measurements not only ensure effective treatment but also save time and costs related to misdiagnosed patients.

-Thus, metrological characterization and calibrations of devices are very important to validate the reliability of IoMT systems and researchers must take into account these characteristics, starting from the initial designing phase to the end testing phase of IoMT-BMSs.
-The discussion about existing examples of IoMT-BMSs and some related metrological issues is reported in the following subsections.
+Thus, the metrological characterisation and calibration of devices are very important for validating the reliability of IoMT systems, and researchers must consider these characteristics, starting at the initial design phase and continuing to the final testing phase of the IoMT BMS.
+The following subsections discuss existing examples of IoMT BMS and related metrological issues.

-IoMT-BMS for heart diseases
+IoMT BMS for heart disease

-The early detection of heart disease is very important for saving human life and IoMT could play a vital role to achieve this aim.
+The early detection of heart disease is very important for saving lives, and IoMT could play a vital role in achieving this goal.